 assistant coach Tommy Kalmanir is a poker player, but solo only.
 “Playing

-alone is the best way to break even,” is his explanation.
+alone is the best way to break even,” was his explanation.

 San Mateo Times